formrausch/gatorate/README.md

 Usage
 -----

-    ./bin/door

-    ./bin/web_server
+    ./bin/gatorote

+    ./bin/console

+The web interface ist available on http://localhost:9292

 Installation
 ------------

-The wiringpi project must be installed.
+The wiringpi project must be installed on the raspberry pi.
-This works (as far as we know) only on the raspberry pi - and can't be used for testing on desktop machines.

 Download at